gammapy/gammapy/docs/detect/index.rst

 .. code-block:: python

 	from astropy.convolution import Gaussian2DKernel
-	from gammapy.image import SkyImageCollection
+	from gammapy.image import SkyImageList
 	from gammapy.detect import compute_ts_image
-	images = SkyImageCollection.read('$GAMMAPY_EXTRA/datasets/fermi_survey/all.fits.gz')
+	images = SkyImageList.read('$GAMMAPY_EXTRA/datasets/fermi_survey/all.fits.gz')
 	kernel = Gaussian2DKernel(5)
 	result = compute_ts_image(images['counts'], images['background'],
 							  images['exposure'], kernel)

-The function returns a `~gammapy.image.SkyImageCollection` object, that bundles all relevant data.
+The function returns a `~gammapy.image.SkyImageList` object, that bundles all relevant data.
 E.g. the time needed for the TS image computation can be checked by:

 .. code-block:: python

 	print(result.meta['runtime'])

-The TS image itself can be accessed using the ``ts`` attribute of the `~gammapy.image.SkyImageCollection` object:
+The TS image itself can be accessed using the ``ts`` attribute of the `~gammapy.image.SkyImageList` object:

 .. code-block:: python